The latest numbers on COVID-19 in Canada for Sunday, Dec. 6, 2020

 _ Yukon: 54 confirmed cases (12 active, 41 resolved, one deaths).

-There were three new cases Saturday.
+There were zero new cases Sunday.
 Over the past seven days, there have been a total of nine new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.45 per 100,000 people.